 March 18, 2021

-Federal Reserve officials now expect a faster economic recovery than previously predicted with revised estimates of 54% more GDP growth in 2021, along with a larger drop in unemployment numbers.
+Federal Reserve officials now expect a faster economic recovery than previously predicted with revised estimates of 54% more GDP growth in 2021.

 - As expected, the Federal Open Market Committee (FOMC) held the federal funds target rate range at 0.00-0.25%.